TheLightWay/libminc/platform/README.md

 The syscalls are essentially less standard than what you get from `unistd.h` but it is important to have access to the syscalls directly.

-## types
-Stores header files with each type that the syscalls need.
-Probably temporary.

 # How to add a platform
 every platform has an OS directory, and then has an architecture folder.
 ex: `linux/amd64` is the directory for x86_64 Linux platforms.
 In